Runtime Governance · MIT · Self-hosted

 // 4.
 Full audit trail

-// every event: proposed → policy_checked → approved → delivered
+// proposed → policy_checked → approved → execution_requested → execution_succeeded

 Python